MIDWIFE IN A VAN

 in simulation settings

-would be HAPPY to use SIMPLE SWABS
+HAPPY to use SIMPLE SWABS

 in their clinical practice